plone/plone.autoform/README.rst

     from plone.autoform import directives as form

     class IMySchema(model.Schema):

         summary = schema.Text(
             title=u"Summary",
             description=u"Summary of the body",
             readonly=True
             )

         form.order_before(not_last='summary')
         not_last = schema.TextLine(
             title=u"Not last",
             )

 The value passed to the directive may be either '*' (indicating before or after all fields) or the name of another field.
-Use ``'.fieldname'`` to refer to field in the current schema (or a base schema).
-Use a fully prefixed name (e.g.
+Use ``'.fieldname'`` to refer to field in the current schema or a base schema.
+Prefix with the schema name (e.g.
-``'my.package.ISomeSchema'``) to refer to a field in another schema.
-Use an unprefixed name to refer to a field in the default schema for the form.
+``'IDublinCore.title'``) to refer to a field in another schema.
+Use an unprefixed name to refer to a field in the current or the default schema for the form.

 In supermodel XML, the directives are called ``form:before`` and ``form:after``.
 For example::